-Syntax includes a path part to specify the server, and, optionally, a query to specify the user, desktop, and desktop actions or configuration options.
+Syntax includes a path part to specify the server, and, optionally, a query to specify a user, desktop or application, and actions or configuration options.

 Use the following syntax to create URIs for launching HTML Access Web clients: